Grad Students with Children

-U-M students with children have many resources at their fingertips, thanks to the collaborative efforts of Rackham, the Work/Life Resource Center, and the Center for the Education of Women.
-Resources include assistance in locating child care, subsidy programs, University policies, sources of social support, and information about family friendly activities.
+U-M students with children have many resources at their fingertips, thanks to the collaborative efforts of Rackham, the Work/Life Resource Center, and the CEW+.
+Resources include assistance in locating child care, subsidy programs, university policies, sources of social support, and information about family friendly activities.

 The Work/Life Resource Center provides information and resources regarding the healthy balance of work and personal life.
 Their website provides information on how to find child care, back-up emergency care, and family helpers.
 They also have extensive resources for expectant parents, and a list of lactation rooms on campus.